-NOTE 2: After the TSCTSF retrieves from the BSF the PCF binding information (including the UE Identities for the notified PDU session), as specified in 3GPP TS 29.521 [23], the TSCTSF can store internally the information required to invoke Npcf_PolicyAuthorization_Create service operation and delay the Npcf_PolicyAuthorization_Create service operation (the creation of the AF session) till a request is received for the concerned UE (time synchronization capability exposure or QoS provisioning request).
-In this case, when the TSCTSF receives the request, the TSCTSF interacts with the PCF by triggering Npcf_PolicyAuthorization_Create service operation as defined in 3GPP TS 29.514 [20].
+NOTE 2: After the TSCTSF retrieves from the BSF the PCF binding information (including the UE Identities for the notified PDU session), as specified in 3GPP TS 29.521 [23], the TSCTSF can store internally the information required to invoke Npcf_PolicyAuthorization_Create service operation and delay the Npcf_PolicyAuthorization_Create service operation (i.e., the creation of the AF session) until a request is received for the concerned UE (e.g., time synchronization capability exposure or QoS provisioning request).
+In this case, when the TSCTSF receives a request for the concerned UE (e.g., time synchronization capability exposure or QoS provisioning request), the TSCTSF interacts with the PCF by triggering the Npcf_PolicyAuthorization_Create service operation as defined in 3GPP TS 29.514 [20].

-NOTE 3: When the TSCTSF receives the Npcf_PolicyAuthorization_Notify service operation indicating the termination of an existing PDU session associated to an AF session that it is not associated with any "Individual Time Synchronization Exposure Subscription" resource and "Individual TSC Application Session Context resource" resource, the TSCTSF removes the AF-session and triggers the Npcf_PolicyAuthorization_Delete service operation towards the PCF.
+NOTE 3: When the TSCTSF receives the Npcf_PolicyAuthorization_Notify service operation indicating the termination of an existing PDU session associated to an AF session that is not associated with any "Individual Time Synchronization Exposure Subscription" resource nor "Individual TSC Application Session Context resource" resource, the TSCTSF removes the AF session and triggers the Npcf_PolicyAuthorization_Delete service operation towards the PCF.

 * * * * Next changes * * * *

-5.3.2.3.8 Modification of AF requested QoS for a UE or group of UE(s) not identified by UE address
+5.3.2.3.8 Modification of AF requested QoS for a UE or group of UE(s) not identified by UE address(es)

-When the "GMEC" feature is supported, the NF service consumer shall use the HTTP PATCH method to modify the requested QoS, traffic characteristics information and/or QoS Monitoring information for a UE or a group of UE(s).
+When the "GMEC" feature is supported, the NF service consumer shall use the HTTP PATCH method to modify the requested QoS, traffic characteristics information and/or QoS Monitoring information for a UE or group of UE(s).

-The NF service consumer shall include in the HTTP PATCH request message the parameters to modify as described in clause 5.3.2.3.2, with the following differences:
+The NF service consumer shall include in the HTTP PATCH request message the parameters to be modified as defined in clause 5.3.2.3.2, with the following differences:

-- To support the request the modification of requested QoS, the traffic characteristics and monitoring of performance characteristics for a group, the NF service consumer may modify:
+- To support the modification of the requested QoS, the traffic characteristics and monitoring of performance characteristics for a group of UE(s), the NF service consumer may modify:

 - the traffic characteristics information, within the "evSubsc" attribute;